Tony Soprano: As a father

 Tony lives in North Caldwell, New Jersey with his wife and two children: Meadow Soprano and Anthony (A.J.)
 Soprano.
 He also treats Christopher Moltisanti, his wife's first cousin once removed, as a son in many ways.

 Tony is often portrayed as a loving father—he attends his children's sporting events regularly and does all he can to ensure they have luxuries and opportunities.
 He hopes that both his children will escape the life of crime he has led.
 Tony takes great pride in Meadow's achievements.
 In Season 1, he is moved to tears by her performance at a choir recital.
 He often tells people about her aspiration to become a pediatrician.

 He also sometimes alienates his children with his behavior.
 He has always tried to conceal his criminal life from them—something that Meadow saw through early on and A.J. also realizes with guidance from his sister.

 Tony's over-protectiveness of Meadow leads to feuds between them on several occasions.
-For example, her first boyfriend at college is of Black and Jewish ancestry and Tony's dislike of him leads him to try to drive him away.
+For example, her first boyfriend at college, Noah Tannenbaum, is of black and Jewish ancestry and Tony's dislike of him leads him to try to drive him away.
 Meadow learns of her father's actions and does not speak to him for several months, eventually reconciling at Christmas in 2001.

 Meadow's next boyfriend is Jackie Aprile Jr., the son of Tony's old friend, the late Jackie Aprile Sr. Tony had promised Jackie Jr.'s father that he would keep his son out of the Mafia life.
 Tony is initially pleased with the relationship, believing Jackie to be a hard-working pre-med student from a good family.
 However, since Jackie's uncle Richie Aprile's release from prison and subsequent death, Tony realizes that Jackie had become more involved in the Mafia when he sees him at strip clubs and a casino.

 He eventually beats Jackie up to warn him about abusing his daughter's feelings and confiscates his gun.
 Tony begins seeing much of himself and his treatment of Carmela in Jackie's relationship with Meadow.
 Jackie is killed by Vito for his involvement in a robbery at Christopher's and Furio's executive card game, and for shooting a made man, Furio.
-This drives Meadow to drink and depression, although they'd broken up shortly before his death.
+This drives Meadow to drink and into depression, although they had broken up shortly before his death.

 After Jackie's death, Tony accepts Meadow's college friends and gets along well with her fiancé, Finn, before the two separate under unrevealed circumstances.